agkozak/agkozak-zsh-prompt/README.md

 that is, without a tilde.

-If you would like to display a different number of directory elements, set the environment variable `$AGKOZAK_PROMPT_DIRTRIM` in your `.zshrc` file thus:
+If you would like to display a different number of directory elements, set the environment variable `$AGKOZAK_PROMPT_DIRTRIM` in your `.zshrc` file thus (as in the example above):

     AGKOZAK_PROMPT_DIRTRIM=4     # Or whatever number you like